Smart Numbers - Speed Dial

 High Availability and Load Balancing

-External Call Control Profile natively supports two server for routing requests.
-To achieve HA, first create an Imagicle Application Suite cluster.
-Then fill both the ECC profile URLs with Imagicle Application Server addresses (node 1 and node 2).
+External Call Control Profile natively supports two servers for routing requests.
+To achieve HA, first create an Imagicle UCSuite cluster.
+Then fill both the ECC profile URLs with Imagicle UC Suite addresses (node 1 and node 2).

-Cisco CallManager will autonomously determine which Application Server is answering requests and switch between them if needed.
+Cisco UCM autonomously determines which UC Suite node is answering requests and switches between them if needed.

-Flag the "Enable Load Balancing" option to allow Cisco CallManager to use both Application Servers for routing requests contemporary, in case of high traffic.
+Flag the "Enable Load Balancing" option to allow Cisco UCM to use both UC Suite nodes for routing requests at the same time, in case of high traffic.

 This article was: